forth2020/zoom-presentations/README.md

 This 28th meeting, our members showcased how they use Forth in their projects.

-- Demo of the Parallax P2 multicore MCU with Tachyon, by Peter Jackaky
+- Demo of the Parallax P2 multicore MCU with Tachyon, by Peter Jackaki
 - Mecrisp Quintus Demo by Hans Bemeier
 - Grow your Programs, a way to develop in Forth, by Ulrich Hoffmann
 - Demo of "TV Broadcasting live with R3-Forth" by Pablo Reda